 Bayou Bite, my mildish version of a Louisiana barbecue sauce recipe is a wonderful blend of sweet and hot peppers used as a finishing sauce, after the meat is cooked, or as a dipping sauce served with the meat.
 Even if you don't like hot stuff, you really should try this one.

 Harissa.
 The best hot pepper paste going.
 Make up a batch, put it in the fridge, and add it to anything that needs heat.

 Yogurt sauce.
 For lamburgers, grilled chicken, and turkey.

 Guy Fieri's Mojo Sauce.
 Mojo sauce is a catchall for a wide range of big flavored sauces and marinades from the Caribbean.
 Some are red, some are green.
 They are especially popular in Cuba and Puerto Rico where every mother has her own recipe, usually relying heavily on garlic, olive oil, citrus.
 Here Food Network Star Guy Fieri has paired his mojo with my favorite food, pork ribs, but in the Caribbean it is used on whole hog, chicken, fish, and beef.

-The Zen of Stock, Gravy, & Bouillon.
+The Science of Stock, Gravy, & Bouillon.
 Just what are the differences?